A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Introduction

-From control theory perspective, \emph{string stability} of a vehicle platoon is a critical concept for realizing the efficiency benefits of platooning \cite{stankovic2000}.
-A platoon is considered string stable if disturbances, such as speed fluctuations or changes in spacing, do not amplify as they propagate from the first vehicle in the platoon to the last one.
-To achieve string stability, the work \cite{dolk2017} introduced an event-triggered control approach where each vehicle communicates its desired acceleration to the vehicle that follows it.
-The results in \cite{dolk2017} demonstrated that string stability can be guaranteed by selecting appropriate control parameters.
-A more recent work \cite{acciani2022} addressed a similar control problem involving string stability but expanded its focus to include the effects of packet losses on the vehicle platoon, thereby linking communication imperfections to the dynamic behavior of the platoon.
+From a control-theoretic perspective, the \emph{string stability} of a vehicle platoon is a critical concept for realizing the efficiency benefits of platooning \cite{stankovic2000}.
+A platoon is considered string stable if disturbances, such as speed fluctuations or changes in spacing, do not amplify as they propagate from the first vehicle to the last one.
+To achieve string stability, \cite{dolk2017} introduced an event-triggered control approach in which each vehicle communicates its desired acceleration to the vehicle that follows it, and showed that appropriate control parameters can guarantee string stability.
+A more recent work \cite{acciani2022} addressed a similar control problem but explicitly included the effects of packet losses on the vehicle platoon, thereby linking communication imperfections to the dynamic behavior of the platoon.

-Packet losses and communication delays are critically important from the viewpoint of the performance, safety, and reliability of vehicle platoons.
-Degradation of vehicle platoon system performance under packet losses and communication delays have been considered in a few works \cite{ploeg2015,sidorenko2020,liu2022,loi2024}.
-Recently, the authors of \cite{Shen2024} explored the concept of mean square stability of vehicle platoons under packet losses by designing a control model and utilizing graph theory through information flow topology.
-Another research \cite{Wu2025} investigated whether a distributed controller could be developed for a vehicle platoon to ensure mean square stability, even when its communication channels are subject to Markovian packet losses.
-The study in \cite{Zhao2025} proposed methods to closely maintain the desired spacing between vehicles in a real-vehicle platoon under communication delays and high-speed road scenarios.
-Moreover, vehicle platoons that communicate over general ad-hoc networks were investigated in \cite{xiao2022}.
+Packet losses and communication delays are critically important for the performance, safety, and reliability of vehicle platoons.
+Degradation of platoon performance under packet losses and communication delays has been considered in several works \cite{ploeg2015,sidorenko2020,liu2022,loi2024}.
+Recently, \cite{Shen2024} explored mean-square stability of vehicle platoons under packet losses by designing a control model and using graph theory to describe the information flow topology.
+Another study \cite{Wu2025} investigated whether a distributed controller could ensure mean-square stability when communication channels are subject to Markovian packet losses.
+The authors of \cite{Zhao2025} proposed methods to closely maintain desired spacing between vehicles in a real-vehicle platoon under communication delays and high-speed road scenarios.
+Moreover, vehicle platoons communicating over general ad-hoc networks were investigated by \cite{xiao2022}.